ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

-**June 5,2300:**
+**June 5, 2300:**

-Very sorry I've not gotten you your Homewo 2 grades back yet.
-Actually, I have both Hwk 2 and Hwk 3 grades done, just need to record them electronicly then run my script to send them out.
+Very sorry I've not gotten you your Homework 2 grades back yet.
+Actually, I have both Hwk 2 and Hwk 3 grades done, just need to record them electronically then run my script to send them out.
 The grades in Hwk 2 and 3 were much better than those in Hwk 1.

 **June 5, 2120:**